-Security and Access to campus buildings
+Security and Access to Campus Buildings

 All exterior doors on residential buildings have door alarms that report locally during business hours and to URPD outside of business hours.
 URPD will respond to any door alarm to ensure the door is secure and not propped open.
 Access to residence halls is controlled by card access 24/7.
 Administrative and academic buildings are generally open to the public during business hours.
 Once these buildings lock in the evening, some students and employees have card access to allow entry into specific areas to study and meet.
-Generally, open spaces at the university are open to the general public.
+Generally, University grounds are open to the general public.
 These spaces include fields, lake paths, and tennis courts.
-Security officers are assigned to specific beats and are responsible for making rounds through buildings to ensure doors are secure, door alarms are working, and lighting is functional.
+Security officers are assigned to specific areas and are responsible for patrolling through buildings to ensure doors are secure, door alarms are working, and lighting is functional.

 As buildings and grounds are renovated on campus, URPD meets with architects and project managers to ensure cameras and environmental design are considered to ensure safety.
-URPD also sits on the card access review committee.
+URPD also sits on the Card Access Review Committee.
 This committee is responsible for reviewing any request for a new card reader and also reviews the installation of card readers in new or renovated buildings.

-Reporting and responding to crimes
+Reporting and Responding to Crimes

-The University of Richmond encourages our community members to promptly and accurately report crimes to URPD.
-Community members who become aware of any possible crime are encouraged to report that crime to URPD and assist victims who may elect not to or be unable to report the crime.
+The University encourages our campus members to promptly and accurately report crimes to URPD.
 Crimes may be reported any time of day or night.
 URPD shall provide assistance with reporting any crime that may have occurred outside its jurisdiction.
 Prompt reporting allows the University to inform victims of resources available to them, mitigate future criminal activity, and assist the institution with notifying the rest of the community if there is a serious or ongoing threat to campus safety.
-URPD also encourages bystanders and witnesses to accurately and promptly report all crimes to campus police or an appropriate police agency when the victim of a crime elects to or is unable to make such a report.
+URPD also encourages campus members including bystanders and witnesses to accurately and promptly report all crimes to campus police or an appropriate police agency when the victim of a crime elects to or is unable to make such a report.

 Crimes may be reported in person 24 hours a day, at the police department, which is located on the ground floor of the Special Programs Building, 490 Westhampton Way, Richmond, VA 23173.
 Crimes or emergencies on the campus of the University of Richmond may be reported to URPD by phone.
 When dialing from an on-campus phone, dial 8911 (emergency) or 8715 (non-emergency).
-When dialing from an off-campus phone or cell phone, individuals should call 804-289-8911 (emergency) or 804-289-8715 (non-emergency).
+When dialing from an offcampus phone or cell phone, individuals should call 804-289-8911 (emergency) or 804-289-8715 (nonemergency).
 It should be noted that when using a cell phone to call URPD, callers should dial 804-289-8911 as dialing 9-1-1 directly may route them to another agency.
 If an individual is routed to another police department, the individual will need to advise the jurisdiction of the individual's specific location at the University of Richmond so that the appropriate jurisdiction's responders may relay that information to URPD.

-Crimes or emergencies on the campus of the University of Richmond may be reported to URPD by one of the fifty-two (52) emergency telephone locations throughout the campus.
-Thirty-seven (37) exterior phones are designated by blue lights for easy identification at night.
+Crimes or emergencies on the campus of the University may also be reported to URPD by emergency telephone locations throughout the campus, including exterior phones that are designated by blue lights for easy identification at night.
 Picking up the receiver or pressing a button activates the emergency telephones.
-The phones are directly connected to the Police Emergency Communications Center, which is staffed 24 hours each day.
+The phones are directly connected to the Police Emergency Communications Center, staffed 24 hours each day.
 The location of the activated telephone is automatically identified to the Communications Officer.